 Before selecting the best shampoo and developer, we need to understand a little about the hair color types.

 There are ten major hair color types, labeled in a numbering system.
-It is universal labeling and used by all professionals.
+It is universal labeling and is used by all professionals.
 These are:

 - Darkest Brown